diego9627/blog-diegoroque/content/post/feb-14-2018-notes.md

 Second: Under some conditions, lower bound for \\(Var[M(T)]\\).

 Claim : V(i,t) is voter.
 Exercise: Proof V(i,t) is a martingale.
-Exercise 2: Bound convergence tim ein O(|V|^2).
+Exercise 2: Bound convergence time in O(|V|^2).
 Get better bounds when the graph expands.

 # 18.702 (Class)